Rita Casale: Life and work

-In the 2000s, Casale turned to feminist theory and gender studies from an educational science perspective and published several volumes on the subject.
+Since the 2000s, Casale has turned to feminist theory and gender studies from an educational science perspective and published several volumes on the subject.
 In 2011, she led a research project on Culturalisation and Epistemologisation of Feminist Theory at the University of Konstanz, based on the current state of feminist theory and the public debate on the need for a new feminism.
 Until 2007, she was on the board of the section "Women and Gender Studies in Educational Science" of the Deutsche Gesellschaft für Erziehungswissenschaft, from 2004 co-editor, editor and author of the journal Feministische Studien, whose scientific advisory board she is still a member of today.

 From 2010 to 2019, she was co-editor of the international journal for historical educational research Paedagogica Historica.
 She co-edits the Jahrbuch für Historische Bildungsforschung.

+Casale has been conducting research on the history of education in the Federal Republic of Germany after 1945 since the 2010s.
+From 2016 to 2018, she served as project director for the subsections "Sexual Education for Prospective Secondary Level I Teachers (HRGe)" (together with Jeannette Windheuser) and "Researching and Teaching School History" in KoLBi - Coherence in Teacher Education, funded by the Federal Ministry of Research, Technology and Space.
+Together with Gabriele Molzberger, she led the project Studium Generale in the Federal Republic of Germany after 1945, funded by the German Research Foundation from 2017 to 2021.

+She is currently working on an analysis of the semantic shifts in the concept of education and its political relevance in the Federal Republic of Germany since 1945.

+She served as a member of the German Research Foundation's Review Panel 1.21 "Educational science and Educational Research" (2024-2025) and as a member of the University Council at the University of Wuppertal (2020-2026); since 2026, she serves as Vice President for Sustainable Organizational Development and Diversity.